get-convex/convex-lucia-auth/README.md

+# DEPRECATED
+This library uses Lucia 2.x, which has since been deprecated.
+We recommend using [Convex Auth](https://docs.convex.dev/auth/convex-auth) for self-hosting auth on Convex or [Clerk](https://docs.convex.dev/auth/clerk) if you prefer a fully managed authentication service.

 # Convex Database Adapter + UI for Lucia Auth Library

 This library enables authentication built entirely on top of Convex without any third-party platform.
 It uses [Lucia](https://lucia-auth.com/) for the authentication logic.